Master of Science in Nursing (MSN)

 - Transfer credit for each course may be requested and applied to a graduate degree only one time.

 Students will not receive credit for any course taken outside LSUHSC when it is offered the same semester at LSUHSC or the LSU System.
-Petitions must be approved by the student’s faculty advisor or major professor and the Associate Dean for the perspective program or the Dean.
+Petitions must be approved by the student’s faculty advisor and the Associate Dean for the perspective program or the Dean.

 No courses may be transferred for credit in the last thirty (30) hours of the curriculum.